AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 `public class BuckleInteract : Interactable<MouseDrop,HandApply>`
 ...and then implement a second set of validators and server-side interaction logic for HandApply.
 We have defined Interactable to support from 1-5 generic type arguments.

+And, as mentioned above, if you wish the use NetworkBehavior features, you will need to copy the example from NBHandApplyInteractable or re-use an existing NB Interactable class.

 ## 2. Delegate to InteractionCoordinator - More Control but More Verbose
 ```csharp